Ph1n-Pham/fencing-vision/README.md

-# 🤺📸 Fencing Video Review with Instance Segmentation model
+# 🤺📸 Fencing Vision
-Instance segmentation on Fencing videos
+### Video Review App with Instance Segmentation model

 ## Overview
 This is a template for building good machine learning projects.